18 Most Exotic Off-the-Grid Hotels in the World

 Get away from it all at one of these remote resorts.

 There's getting away, and then there's really getting away.
 We're talking ultra-luxurious, off-the-grid hotels that are located in such picturesque, remote places that you can't help but wonder if they're actually home to a James Bond villain.
-(You know: treetop villas in Bali, private islands in the Caribbean, and secluded châteaux in France.)
+(You know: treetop villas in Bali, private islands in the Caribbean, and a secluded châteaux in France.)
 Don't believe us?
-Read on, because here we've compiled all of the most exotic, far-flung hotels on the planet.
+Read on, because here we've compiled a top tier list of the most exotic, far-flung hotels on the planet.

-It doesn't get much more remote than the wide-open savannah of the Maasai Mara in Kenya.
-Angama Mara—a luxury lodge perched on the promontory where Out of Africa was filmed—is one of the best camps in Africa, with a modern design that dispenses with the usual safari tropes.
+It doesn't get much more remote than the wide-open savannah of the Maasai Mara in Kenya, says Larry Snider, VP of operations of Redwood Vacation Rentals.
+He recommends the Angama Mara, a luxury lodge perched on the promontory where Out of Africa was filmed and one of the best camps in Africa, with a modern design that dispenses with the usual safari tropes.
 In addition to game drives, guests can picnic in the bush, do a walking safari with a Maasai guide, and take a hot air balloon ride over the Mara.

 A 20-minute speedboat ride from bustling Phuket will bring you to this smaller, more remote island in the Andaman Sea.
 A member of Small Luxury Hotels of the World, the Cape Kudu Hotel is a beach-chic resort that lets you enjoy the best of the island.
 We recommend visiting a local coconut farm and doing an island-hopping excursion aboard a traditional long-tail boat.